 There needs to be a clear connection and process for this.

 For instance, you could have one special email address that receives leads from a form or some other source, then filters them to the appropriate person.
-You can use a Customer Relationship Management software, or CRM, to do this as well, such as the one offered by Hubspot.
+You can use a Customer Relationship Management software, or CRM, to do this as well, such as the one offered by Pipedrive.

 With software like this, your leads can come in, be assigned to the right person, and follow-up can happen instantly.
 This brings us to the next point.